Sioncoolwijk/bsc-thesis/README.md

 Included in this repository are all the files necessary for creating a custom website.
 This website initially serves as a survey via an embedded Google Forms link.
 Additionally, it facilitates an experiment/assignment utiziling an OpenAI API in which students can participate.

-Note that I have not included the .env file where the API key has been stored as environment variable for security reasons.
+Note that I have not included the .env file, where the API key has been stored as environment variable, for security reasons.

 #### Front-End